- Sci-fi comic about ancient things people find in melting icebergs

 He wished they would come again soon.
 And stay longer…

-“I received a couple of interesting stones from Ilcenoi,” said Brook and laid the said stones on the table.
+“I received a couple of interesting stones from Ilcenoy,” said Brook and laid the said stones on the table.

-“A merchant, an old aсquaintance of mine,” Brook explained obscurely.
+“A merchant, an old aсquaintance of mine,” Brook briefly explained.
 “He must’ve got them from some adventurer… These are the Stone Guardian’s eyes, Nat.”